unitag/QRCODES-API/documentation.md

 The API base URL is: `http://api.qrcode.unitag.fr/api`

-A QR Codes API request is based on these following primary parameters.
+A QR Codes API request is based on these following primary parameters:

 ##Parameters##